Thor Heyerdahl & the Scientific Community

 The documentary (now on video) The Kon-Tiki Expedition ,which won best picture in 1951, was filmed by Heyerdahl during the expedition.
 It’s a classic.
 Then, of course, there’s the 2013 movie The Kon-Tiki (a link to the theatrical trailer) which, while everyone involved agreed that it deviated from what actually happened, captures the spirit of Heyerdahl fairly well.
 And it’s fun.

-An article I wrote about my 2019 visit to the Kon-Tiki Museum (Norwegian American News).
+An article I wrote about my 2019 visit to the Kon-Tiki Museum (Norwegian American News) may be of interest.

 Jo Ann Van Tilburg‘s Hoa Hakananai’a (the proper name for the moai) book reveals what was known in 2004 about the culture on Rapa Nui that produced the giant statues.
 “The stone faces and human problems” by Jessica Wolfe of the UCLA Newsroom (2019), describes what Van Tilburg has been doing on Rapa Nui and the challenges of doing archeology in a sensitive and ethical way.